moffin-tech/api-examples/request-jumio-id-validation/README.md

 ### Jumio API Credentials

-The ID validation flow is created through the Jumio endpoint using either Moffin's credentials or your own Jumio credentials.
+The ID validation flow is created through the Jumio endpoint using either Moffin's credentials or your Jumio credentials.

 By default, Moffin's credentials are used to access the Jumio service.
-However, you can also configure your own Jumio credentials to integrate with Moffin.
+However, you can also configure your Jumio credentials to integrate with Moffin.

 If you do not have a Jumio license and do not want to use Moffin's credentials, [you can contact our sales service](https://wa.me/message/GRMVHZTTGPCGF1) or send an email to <sales@moffin.mx> and request an OEM JUMIO license to integrate with Moffin.